 Even that was a breeze compared with cataract surgery in ancient times.
 In the 5th century BC, physicians crudely pushed the cataract to the back of the eye, enabling the patient to see brighter, but unfocused since they had no corrective lenses.
 Did I mention that they bound the patient, head to foot, prior to operating?

-Suddenly Trivia: According to the American Academy of Ophthalmology, which of the following may cause cataracts: a) diabetes; b) long-term exposure to sunlight; c) steroids; d) eye injuries; e) all of the above.
+- Which of the following may cause cataracts: a) diabetes; b) long-term exposure to sunlight; c) steroids; d) eye injuries; e) all of the above.

 Once my cataract was diagnosed, I had nightmares about anesthetizing injections being administered to my eye with a needle the size of a turkey baster.
 My heart would clench as I envisioned someone cutting into my eye.
 I watched, horrified, as the blade approached, the pointed edge dripping with blood.
 (Eye blood?!?)
 It was a vision worthy of Edgar Allan Poe.